Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Numerical simulations and discussion

 Finally, in Table \ref{Table3}, page \pageref{Table3}, we summarize the average total duration and the average total amount of sterile males needed to reach elimination: These values have to be compared with the average values obtained for the case of the constant parameters.

-\item In Table \ref{Table1}, page \pageref{Table1}, we provide the results obtained with the average values for the biological parameters, computed thanks to their mean values over the period $[2010,2020]$: we obtain a mean estimate of the duration of the massive releases according to the levels of mechanical control, the levels of residual fertility and for the two weekly release rates.
-This case is interesting as it requires only {\bf one} computation and thus can help to derive a first (rough) approximation in terms of releases strategy as well as the minimal amount of sterile males to produce over the massive releases period.
+\item In Table \ref{Table1}, page \pageref{Table1}, we provide the results obtained with the average values for the biological parameters, computed thanks to their mean values over the period $[2010,2020]$: we obtain a mean estimate of the duration of the massive releases according to the levels of mechanical control, the levels of residual fertility and for the two weekly release rates. \rewieverTwo{We remark that }it requires only {\bf one} computation and thus can help to derive a first (rough) approximation in terms of releases strategy as well as the minimal amount of sterile males to produce over the massive releases period.

 While for small residual fertility, i.e. $0\%$ and $0.6\%$, we obtain comparable average duration estimate (compare Table \ref{Table1} to Table \ref{Table3}), for a large residual fertility, the result is clearly different, and certainly far from the reality.